5jt/aipltest/README.md

 Data structures
 ---------------

-The project functions support data structures that are not ‘first class’ in APL:
+The project functions support data structures that are not ‘first class’ in APL.
+Watch Out: terms such as *object* bear meanings that resemble common usage but are particular to this project.

 ### Dictionary